aaron-imbrock/can-of-books-frontend/README.md

 04-24-2023 5:45pm CT - README.md file was initialized.
 04-24-2023 9:30pm CT - Set up connection between front end and back end components of the application.
 Carousel react element was incorporated.
 04-24-2023 10:00pm CT - Linked about me page.
+04-25-2023 9:00pm CT - Added fully functioning Modal form for adding new books to database.
+04-25-2023 10:00pm CT - Added function to delete individual books from the database.

 ## Estimates